gpratte/texastoc-client-v6/README.md

 * _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

 ## Branches
+### step-04-logout-spinner
+Show a spinner while waiting for the login api to finish.

 ### step-03-logout
 Make the logout navigation link operational.
 When clicked the token in local storage is removed and the router is navigated to the login screen.